1929–30 FA Cup

 The 1929–30 FA Cup was the 55th season of the world's oldest football cup competition, the Football Association Challenge Cup, commonly known as the FA Cup.
 Arsenal won the competition for the first time, beating Huddersfield Town 2–0 in the final at Wembley.

+First Division side Bolton Wanderers were the defending champions, but were eliminated in the third round by Birmingham.

 Matches were scheduled to be played at the stadium of the team named first on the date specified for each round, which was always a Saturday.
 Some matches, however, might be rescheduled for other days if there were clashes with games for other competitions or the weather was inclement.
 If scores were level after 90 minutes had been played, a replay would take place at the stadium of the second-named team later the same week.
 If the replayed match was drawn further replays would be held until a winner was determined.
 If scores were level after 90 minutes had been played in a replay, a 30-minute period of extra time would be played.

 Calendar

+Qualifying rounds

+Most participating clubs that were not members of the Football League joined the competition in the qualifying rounds.
+York City, who had been elected to the Football League Third Division North during the 1929 close season, also competed in the qualifying rounds of this tournament, being entered in the fourth qualifying round alongside Ashington - the club they defeated in the League ballot.

+The 25 winners from the fourth qualifying round were Aldershot, Bath City, Barry, Thames, Wimbledon, Tunbridge Wells Rangers, Northfleet United, Folkestone, Margate, Dagenham Town, Nunhead, Leyton, Dulwich Hamlet, Peterborough & Fletton United, Kettering Town, Wellington Town, Newark Town, Scunthorpe & Lindsey United, Gainsborough Trinity, Manchester Central, Caernarfon Athletic, Lancaster Town and Shildon, along with Ashington and York City.

+Those featuring in the main draw for the first time were Barry, Thames, Margate, Dagenham Town, Scunthorpe & Lindsey United, Manchester Central, Caernarfon Athletic and future FA Cup and FA Amateur Cup winners Wimbledon.
+Tunbridge Wells Rangers was appearing at this stage for the first time since 1905-06 while Newark Town's predecessor outfit Newark F.C. had last competed in the first round proper in 1885-86.

+Wellington Town was the most successful club from this season's extra preliminary round, defeating Evesham Town, Worcester City, Shrewsbury Town, Oakengates Town, Cradley Heath and Boston Town before going out to Stockport County in the first round.
+Another notable extra preliminary contestant was Wealdstone, who lost a fourth qualifying round replay against Dulwich Hamlet at Lower Mead following a famous 7-all draw at Champion Hill in the initial match.